** If you are looking for the verses, skip the first half of this...

 After a deep cleansing breath, I was at the front of the tent.
 They were as surprised to see me as I was to see them.

 I said, "I'm not a preacher.
 But, I'm willing to lead our time together if that's ok."
-There were polite smiles, and a couple of nods of approval.
-The rest of the people looked at their shoes.
+There were polite smiles, a couple of nods of approval, and the rest of the people looked at their shoes.

 Photo: Curlee Church of Christ, and cemetary, in Readyville, TN